 What is Craniosacral Therapy?

-The body has an orientation towards wholeness, an inherent ability to heal itself.
-The release of natural opioids to reduce pain (a process regulated by the nervous system) demonstrates this.
-Yet the body’s innate orientation towards health runs deeper than any single mechanism.
+- The body has an orientation towards wholeness, an inherent ability to heal itself — for example, the release of natural opioids to reduce pain, a process regulated by the nervous system.
+The body’s innate orientation towards health runs deeper than any single mechanism.

 These two ideas — that the body is rhythmic, and that it knows how to heal — lie at the heart of the practice.

-Exploring these imprints by developing interoception is integral to the work.
+These imprints are explored through a process known as interoception.
 By refining our awareness of our body’s internal state we are more likely to feel grounded.
 Recognising when we dissociate — and what it feels like — is the first step towards reversing it.

-Work by leading scientists (Bessel van der Kolk, Ruth Lanius, among others) has shown that sensory-based modalities which regulate the autonomic nervous system (ANS) from the ‘bottom-up’ can be transformative.
+Work by leading scientists (e.g. Bessel van der Kolk, Ruth Lanius) has shown that sensory-based modalities which regulate the autonomic nervous system (ANS) from the ‘bottom-up’ can be transformative.
 Reversing defence cascades and enabling people to expand their window of tolerance is possible through attuned, hands-on support.

-That support can enable a person to know what it feels like to live in the yellow zone — regulated, present, responsive — instead of the red, blue or purple zones shown in the picture below.
+That support can enable a person to know what it feels like to live in the yellow zone — grounded, present, responsive — instead of the grey, blue or red zones shown in the picture below.
 Being in the yellow zone means we have the ability to ‘stand back’ from the immediacy of experience.
 We have more space around our thoughts and emotions, hence we have more freedom in choosing how we respond to life events.

 How we breathe is a direct expression of our ANS — the slower and deeper the breath, the less demand there is on the nervous system.
-I support people to become more aware of their breathing pattern and its relationship to their ANS.
-That awareness can yield enormous benefits for our health and for our sense of agency.
+I support people to develop a felt sense of their breathing pattern and begin to recalibrate it.
+Even modest shifts can yield profound gains — in health, in how we inhabit our breathing body.

 What to Expect

-Sessions take place at my practice in Blackford, South Edinburgh.
+Sessions take place at my practice in South Edinburgh.
 You remain fully clothed throughout, lying supine on a treatment table, receiving light holds on the spine, head, torso and limbs.
-The touch is slow and attuned — recent neuroscience suggests this quality of contact activates nerve fibres associated with reduced heart rate and lower stress hormones, supporting the nervous system to settle.
+The touch is slow and attuned to a client’s rhythms — activating nerve fibres (CT) linked to reduced stress hormones and changes in perceived pain.